UNTAMEDHero/uHRP/README.md

 ## TO DO LIST
 - [ ] Change inventory size when you buy new clothes
 - [ ] Translate terminal cmds from database
+- [ ] Putting jail uniform when in jail
 - [X] Translate achievements from database
 - [X] Translate map blip name
 - [X] Added better notifications (Only base plugin)